zaurh/Guessy/README.md

 # This app contains:

 Kotlin

-Jetpack Compose
+Jetpack compose

 MVVM
-Coroutines

 Clean Architecture

-Retrofit
-Coroutines
+Coroutines (for asyncronous)

+Retrofit (for retrieving data from API)

-Hilt
+Dagger Hilt (for dependency injection)